Details of fees and charges including information on how to pay.

 You will pay time and materials supplementary charges when it is hard to predict the amount of work the Environment Agency will need to do.
-This is so the hourly costs of the officers and equipment involved can be recovered in full.
+This is so the hourly costs of Environment Agency officers and the equipment involved can be recovered in full.

-Time and materials supplementary charges will apply in these cases, where extra work is needed to:
+Time and materials supplementary charges will apply in the following cases, where extra work is needed to:

 - determine a permit application – for example, for sites of high public interest

-- bring a site with a permit back into compliance after an unplanned event - such as a pollution incident or issuing a suspension notice
+- bring a site with a permit back into compliance after an unplanned event – such as a pollution incident or suspension notice

 - assess or approve information submitted by the operator to meet a condition in their permit – for example if you need to produce an odour management plan or fire prevention plan after your permit has been issued